slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'He who can reach a child’s heart, can reach the world’s heart.' -- Rudyard Kipling*

-HINTS: to teach your kids.
+HINTS: How to teach your kids...

 - generosity: «What did u do this week for somebody?»
 - responsability: «Bedtime at 8.30 and I turn off the light or 9 and you have the responsability to turn off the light?»
-- improvement: «Ask good questions today.
+- self improvement: «Ask good questions today.
 In future you’ll be able to know anything you want, anytime you want.
 So the quality of the questions you learn to ask will be more important than memorized knowledge.»
 - autority: «Kid: why do i have to do this?
 You: I was a boy myself.
 I know what is that for you and why is important.»
 - money management and healthy habits: pay your son for each mile he rides his bike (with interest on what he decides not to spend).
 - fight perfectionism: «If you get a C or lower, I’ll buy you a present.
 If you score higher than that, I won’t buy you anything, because you won’t need it.»
 - deal with failure: «How did you fail today?»
+- optimism: «You have the gift of today.»

 <!--
 convenience for you vs best thing for the kid.